 How to store:

 Store any leftover tuna pasta in the fridge in an airtight container for up to 5 days.
+I don't recommend trying to freeze this recipe as the noodles turn out rather mushy if you try to eat them after they've been frozen.

 Frequently asked questions: